 LatinoJustice has joined with the Leadership Conference on Civil and Human Rights and a broad coalition of over 30 national civil rights organizations to submit an amicus brief on behalf of the civil and human rights community in Schuette v.
 Coalition to Defend Affirmative Action.

 Jazmin Chavez, Latinojustice PRLDEF’s Coordinator of Communications and Digital Outreach, has been recognized as one of 12 Hispanic leaders who are helping to advance Latino communities across the country.

 An amicus brief written by Jenner & Block and Latino Justice on behalf of eleven of the nation’s leading Latino advocacy and civil rights organizations and Nebraska Appleseed, was filed last month with the 8th Circuit Court of Appeals in St. Louis asking the court to reconsider its ruling upholding provisions of Fremont, Nebraska’s anti-immigrant ordinance.

 Today 100 courageous women paid a price in their demand that Congress enact fair and comprehensive immigration reform: they were arrested as they blocked a major thoroughfare in front of the Capitol in Washington, DC.
 LatinoJustice PRLDEF applauds each and every one of them as they forced the country to draw attention to the injustices created by our broken immigration system.

-Vernon Broderick, a LatinoJustice PRLDEF Board member and Weil, Gotshal & Manges partner, has been nominated by President Obama to serve on the United States District Court for the Southern District of New York.
+Vernon Broderick, a LatinoJustice PRLDEF Board member and Weil, Gotshal & Manges partner, has been confirmed by the U.S. Senate as a United States District Judge for the Southern District of New York.